raspberrypilearning/gpio-music-box/worksheet.md

     }
     ```

-1. Now you have a dictionary mapping buttons to sounds, you'll need to tell each button to play a sound when pressed.
-Rather than write a new function to play each particular sound, you can just loop over the dictionary and create `when_pressed` events for each button. below the creation of the dictionary, add the following loop:
+1. Now you have a dictionary mapping buttons to sounds, you'll need to tell each button to play the sound when pressed.
+You can loop over the dictionary and create `when_pressed` events for each button.
+Below the creation of the dictionary, add the following loop:

     ```python
     for button, sound in button_sounds.items():
         button.when_pressed = sound.play
     ```

-1. You can now delete the `play` function as it is no longer used!

 1. Now run the program again and try pressing each button.
 Each button should play its own sound.